Skip to Content

 Add the marinated prawns to the wok.

-Cook until they turn pink(3 to 5 minutes).
+Cook until they turn pink.

 At this point, you can decide if you want to slightly sear the prawns, onions, and capsicums over high heat to give them a more barbecue flavour.